zachary-hayward/DA-pupparazi/README.md

   If you run `npm test`, you'll see that our new tests are failing.
 That's great!
 Now let's make them green again.

   Write a function that gets an array of _all the puppies_ and then returns one with a matching ID if it exists or undefined otherwise.
-You can probably re-use the function you wrote to get all the puppies previously
+You can probably re-use the code we used to get all the puppies previously

   You can start with something like this: